fortsoft/kempes/README.md

 }
 ```

-I you start the application with `-Dkempes.fetcher.diskCache` than all downloaded pages are stored on disk (for caching)
+If you start the application with `-Dkempes.fetcher.diskCache` than all downloaded pages are stored on disk (for caching)
-in filder 'sites'.
+in folder 'sites'.

 How to build
 -------------------